lakshmisowjanya48/frtproject01/README.md

 -Consist of graphical and visual innovative effects.
 -Had aesthetically pleasing visual design and architecture.
--Consist collection of many web pages including home,contact,about,health bot and health related inforamtion etc -Also Includes the feedback survey to increase the scope of improvemnt
+-Consist collection of many web pages including home,contact,about,health bot and health related inforamtion etc -Also Includes the feedback survey to increase the scope of improvement
 ## screenshots
 ## about -
 ![Screenshot (76)](https://github.com/lakshmisowjanya48/frtproject01/assets/109742084/80fcf991-2db7-445e-a29f-221c1a38d151)